andrew-d-gordon/Line-Find/line-set/docs/improving_find_lines.md

 **Step 2**

-For every vertex removed,
+For every vertex removed, we perform:
-	- we perform an `O(m)` operation where we remove the m edges that the vertex had
+* an `O(m)` operation where we remove the m edges that the vertex had (also decrementing edge count for adjacent vertices)
-	- we perform an `O(n*logn)` heap sort after each removal of the top vertex where n is number of vertices in graph
+* an `O(n*logn)` heap sort where n is number of vertices remaining in the graph

 Because step 2 will be repeated until there are no more edges in the graph, this process at maximum should repeat a maximum of n-1 times where n is number of vertices in an island.